 The joint capsule that sits around all joints may also become thickened and other structures such as ligaments can become weakened and surrounding muscles may become stiff and wasted.
 In worst cases joints can become unstable, deformed and swollen.

 What causes osteoarthritis

-Arthritis is often considered an age related condition and whilst incidence does increase in general with age, most individuals will have some element of joint degeneration by the age of 45 and may be quite unaware of it.
-The exact causes of joint degeneration are still largely unclear however there are certain risk factors that can increase likelihood of incidence including;
+Arthritis is often considered an age-related condition and whilst incidence does increase in general with age, most individuals will have some element of joint degeneration by the age of 45 and may be quite unaware of it.
+The exact causes of joint degeneration are still largely unclear however there are certain risk factors that can increase the likelihood of incidence including;

 - Sedentary lifestyle